opensearch-project/documentation-website/_api-reference/cat/cat-templates.md

 Introduced 1.0
 {: .label .label-purple }

-The cat templates operation lists the names, patterns, order numbers, and version numbers of index templates.
+The cat Templates operation lists the names, patterns, order numbers, and version numbers of index templates.

 ## Example